 In addition, Correct Craft offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
-This policy may be transferred (for a nominal fee) to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
-See your local dealer for details.
+This policy may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
+See owner's manual for proper form.